City receives 62 proposals for redevelopment of Northlands Exhibition Lands | CBC News

 City receives 62 proposals for redevelopment of Northlands Exhibition Lands

-The Agora Borealis proposal boasts housing 700 families, along with seniors and student residence
+The Agora Borealis proposal boasts housing 700 families, seniors and student residences, and a hotel

-The City of Edmonton is no longer taking requests for ideas to redevelop Edmonton Exhibition Lands after receiving 62 submissions.

-The city generated ideas from the public to work on a plan to redevelop the land where Northlands Coliseum currently sits closed.
-They received 12 formal submissions and 50 submissions through their web portal.
+The City of Edmonton has received 62 submissions with ideas on redeveloping the land around Northlands Coliseum.

 - City report urges council not to rush Coliseum decision